Webhooks

 Webhooks can be used for pretty much anything you want, and are the foundation of most ChatOps workflows.

 Webhooks can be attached to either a stack or an organization.
-Stack webhooks will be notified whenever a stack is updated or changed.
+Stack webhooks will be notified of events specific to the stack.
 Organization webhooks will be notified for events happening within each of the organization’s stacks.

-The Webhooks management page is on the Stack or Organization Settings tab.
+The Webhooks page is under the Stack or Organization Settings tab.

 Create a Webhook